jjabakker/GlycoPaint-History/doc/Paint_Pipeline_Documentation.md

   <img src="Images/generate_squares.png"  width="700">
 </figure>

 The Number of Squares in a Row (and Column) determines the size of the squares in the grid (typical values are 20 or 30).
 The number of tracks is then determined for each square.
 The 10% least dense squares determine a 'background' density.
 All square densities are compared to this background density.
 If the density ratio exceeds the 'Minimum Required Density Ratio', squares are interpreted to be sufficiently distinct from the background to be of interest, otherwise they are ignored.
-The homogeneity of squares is also determined and, if requested, the lack of homogeneity, i.e., the variability, can be limited, exclusing squares with too much variability.
+The homogeneity of squares is also determined and, if requested, the lack of homogeneity, i.e., the variability, can be limited, excluding squares with too much variability.

 A histogram of track durations is generated for each square that meets the specified density and variability criteria.
 Tau is then calculated through curve fitting.
 To ensure accurate curve fitting, a minimum number of data points (tracks) is required.
 The user can define this threshold with the 'Minimum Tracks to Calculate Tau' parameter.

 The quality of curve fitting is expressed in an R<sup>2</sup> parameter.
-An R<sup>2</sup> value of 1 indicates a perfect fit, values lower than 0.5 that a fit was difficult.
+An R<sup>2</sup> value of 1 indicates a perfect fit, values lower than 0.5 that a fit was of low quality.
 The user-specified 'Min allowable R-squared' parameter sets a limit to acceptable quality of fit.

 For all squares in each recording, several attributes are calculated: